 Here are the top colleges and universities of the Pine Tree State.

 Founded in 1855, Bates College was originally a Free Will Baptist seminary whose founder, Oren Burbank Cheney, was dedicated to racial, gender, and religious equality.
-As such, Bates was the first college to admit black students before the Emancipation Proclamation, the first coed college in New England, and the first college in New England to graduate a woman.
+As such, Bates was the first college in New England to admit women and one of the first colleges to admit black students before the Emancipation Proclamation.
 The college even banned sororities and fraternities because they were not inclusive.
 Today, Bates College is considered one of the most prestigious colleges in America, often named a Little Ivy or Hidden Ivy for its Ivy League-rivaling excellence, and major publishers like U.S. News & World Report, the Princeton Review, and Washington Monthly regularly rank Bates in the top 50 national universities.

-Bates is primarily a traditional liberal arts college, with a small undergraduate student body of around 1700 students and a 10:1 student:faculty ratio guaranteeing individualized attention and strong mentorship.
-All students have a common foundational education in the humanities and sciences, and Honors College students go through a tutorial system based on Oxford and Cambridge, in which students work one-on-one with an advisor to write a thesis to be defended in an oral examination.
-Bates is well-known for economics, political science, and history, and has been noted for its prestigious alumni in business and government, including Robert F. Kennedy.
+Bates is primarily a traditional liberal arts college, with a small undergraduate student body of around 1,800 students and a 10:1 student:faculty ratio guaranteeing individualized attention and strong mentorship.
+All students have a common foundational education in the humanities and sciences and complete a capstone project, most of which are theses.
+Bates is well-known for economics, political science, and history, and has been noted for its prestigious alumni in business and government.
 Founded for inclusivity and accessibility, Bates College has become the definition of academic success.

 Bowdoin College is one of the oldest in the United States, founded in 1794 – when Maine was still part of Massachusetts.
 Long considered one of the most elite colleges in New England, Bowdoin was the alma mater of President Franklin Pierce, as well as literary icons Henry Wadsworth Longfellow and Nathaniel Hawthorne.
 In the 21st century, Bowdoin followed the lead of the Ivy League and eliminated all student loans, meeting students’ full financial needs with scholarships and grants.
 Bowdoin has often been called a Hidden Ivy or Little Ivy, and it has the reputation to back up that name, with U.S. News & World Report ranking as a top 3 national liberal arts college, and Forbes’ top 20 ranking among national colleges.